ArgonSilicon/tscfat/Docs/source/Tutorials.rst

 One subject data
 ----------------

 First step in the tutorial is to clone the respository.
+This step is also covered in Toolbox Installation section.

 Open the terminal and change your current working directory to the location where you want to clone the repository directory.
 Type in the following clone command::